PureDarwin/puredarwin.github.io/index.md

 What does the „Pure“ in PureDarwin stand for?

 Pure as in beer!
-It means that we just use components specifically released by Apple for use with Darwin, as well as other Open Source components
-(collectively called „upstream code“).
-Specifically, it means that we do not use any components from Mac OS X. It also means that we try to stay as close as possible to the „outside world“ as in
-Mac OS X (e.g., regarding the choice of compilers, options, etc.).
+It means that we just use components specifically released by Apple for use with Darwin, as well as other Open Source components (coll ectively called „upstream code“).
+Specifically, it means that we do not use any components from macOS.
+It also means that we try to stay as close as possible to the „outside world“ as in macOS (e.g., regarding the choice of compilers, options, etc.).
 It does not mean, however, that we do not modify and add to the upstream code, to